Boukos/STT465/projects.md

 	- A  2 paragraph summary of your findings
 	- Appendix, including: (a) the code you use, and (b) convergence diagnosis (e.g., trace plots, density plots, MC-SEs, etc.) for the Bayesian analyses.

-Notes: for the Bayesian analysis, treat effects as 'Fixed' and run a sufficiently long chain.
+Note: for the Bayesian analysis, treat effects as 'Fixed' and run a sufficiently long chain.
 For the glm analysis, a sample code is provided below.

 ```R